djupudga/crustomize/docs/generate.md

 ## The Vendor Workflow

-While you can deploy the generated template directly, the most robust way is to use `generate` is to treat the output as a base for your own customizations.
+While you can deploy the generated template directly, the most robust way is to use `generate` and to treat the output as a base for your own customizations.

 1. Generate the base (hydrate)